 I came across this very nice commentary by Chogyam Trungpa.
 Trungpa Rinpoche, was one of the great mahasiddhas of the last century (1939-1987) that condensed the essence of many Buddhist teachings in a simple and easy-to-understand manner.
 The topic of solitary realizers, otherwise known as pratyekabuddhas, can be a big eye-opener to those that love to study bits and pieces from every religion.

-Since we have had so many yogis, authors, and charlatans express their own particular set of views that lack compassion and responsible behavior, this particular commentary can help us differentiate who is an authentic teacher and who is not.
-Chogyam Trungpa writes:
+Since we’ve had so many yogis, authors and charlatans set forth an unprecedented amount of wrong views (in modern times) while simultaneously lacking heartfelt compassion and responsible behavior, this particular commentary can help us differentiate who is an authentic teacher.

 “Pratyekabuddhas are referred to as either parrots or rhinoceroses.
 That is to say, there is no happy medium of any kind.
 In these two approaches, either the person is very sociable or else very individualistic.
 But the general tendency of pratyekabuddhas is that only a few are sociable, a lot of them seem to be antisocial people.